-Using corticosteroids for extended periods of time may increase your risk
+Using corticosteroids for extended periods may increase your risk

-How is Glaucoma Diagnosed?
+How Is Glaucoma Diagnosed?

-To diagnose glaucoma, your ophthalmologist or healthcare provider will want to perform a comprehensive eye examination.
-They will check for signs of deterioration, including loss of nerve tissue.
+including loss of nerve tissue.
 They may also use one or more of the following

 This class of tests measures your eye’s internal pressure.

-People with thin corneas have an increased risk for developing glaucoma.
+glaucoma.
 A pachymetry test can tell your doctor if your corneas are thinner

 This test, also known as a visual field test, can tell your

 Monitoring Your Optic Nerve